JulianSmulian/Defi-Arbitrage/README.md

 I am not responsible for any losses from any transaction you make.

 You can use these for arbitrage BUT there are faster and more accurate ways to find arbitrage between exchanges.
 I will leave that up to you to discover.
-Some of this code is inspired from projects built by devs I have listed below.
+Here are a couple of links to devs that I learned a lot from.
+Feel free to ask me a question.

 https://github.com/dappuniversity